vuesion/vuesion/docs/guide/clean-up.md

 # Delete files that you don't need for your project

-At this point your project contains a lot of code that is just for demo purposes.
+At this point, your project contains a lot of code that is just for demo purposes.

-We recommend that you delete this code, because your use-cases will be completely different from the demo use-cases.
+We recommend that you delete this code because your use-cases will be completely different from the demo use-cases.

 ## Directories and Files